Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 - Find the most appropriate stance for you, which will depend on the length of your legs; shorter people won’t have as wide a stance as taller folks will have.

-If your hamstrings are tight, place blocks in front of you to bring the floor to you.
+If your hamstrings are tight, place blocks in front of you to effectively lift the floor to you.
 Keep your legs active.
+Remember that yoga is about making skillful choices that allow you to maintain the alignment of the pose.
+It’s not about getting into the deepest possible iteration of the stretch.